I DO THIS EVERY MORNING…

 - Improves forearm and grip strength

-- Lack of grip strength is an indicator that additional recovery is needed
+- Lack of grip strength is an indicator that additional recovery or sleep is needed

 - Second minute improves abdominal strength